rmoralesdelgado/data_modeling_with_postgres/README.md

 # Data Modeling with Postgres
----

 ### Project for Udacity's Data Engineering Nanodegree

-### By Raul Morales Delgado.
+By Raul Morales Delgado.

 ## Objective
 The objective of this project is to model user activity data to create a database and ETL pipeline in Postgres and Python for a music streaming app.

 ## Scope
-In this project, data from two different sources — namely, song data and log data — from a fictional company, Sparkify, will be modeled into a STAR schema facilitate downstream analytics user behavior.
-To do so, a database schema will be created based on fact and dimension tables, and a an ETL pipeline will be develop to ingest and normalize their data.
+In this project, data from two different sources — namely, song data and log data — from a fictional company, Sparkify, will be modeled into a STAR schema to facilitate downstream analytics user behavior.
+To do so, a database schema will be created based on fact and dimension tables, and an ETL pipeline will be develop to ingest, normalize their data and load it back to the database.

 ## Schema
 As stated above, a STAR schema has been chosen for this database's schema design.
 Given the requirement by Sparkify to be able to simplify queries related to user behavior — e.g. what they are listening —, and given the proposed tables that they would be needing — one fact table with songs played and several dimensional ones with user, artist and so on data — a STAR schema solution satisfies the problem's contraints.